 Evaluate each element.
 The bank loan renegotiation is unsupported by documentary evidence.
 Obtain the bank’s written response or the most recent loan review correspondence.
 The replacement contracts are speculative.
 A pipeline without confirmed orders is an intention, not evidence.
 The headcount reduction of 12 positions from 145 employees produces the stated savings only if the positions are eliminated before Q2 2025, and the redundancy consultation hasn’t started.
 The capex deferral is the most credible element because the expenditure was discretionary.

 The combination of financial indicators (particularly the loan maturity and operating losses) and the operating indicator (loss of a 19% revenue customer) creates conditions that cast significant doubt on going concern.
 Management’s mitigating plans address only part of the shortfall, and the two largest elements lack supporting evidence.
-The conclusion: a material uncertainty related to going concern exists.
-The auditor evaluates whether the financial statements include adequate disclosure under IAS 1.25 and considers the effect on the audit opinion under ISA 570.18 through 570.20.
+A material uncertainty related to going concern exists.
+The auditor evaluates whether the FS include adequate disclosure under IAS 1.25 and considers the effect on the audit opinion under ISA 570.18 through 570.20.

 Practical checklist for going concern evaluation

-• Evaluating only financial indicators and ignoring operating indicators from ISA 570.A4.
-The FRC’s 2022–23 Annual Inspection Results identified insufficient consideration of non-financial going concern indicators as a recurring deficiency in Tier 2 and Tier 3 files.
+• Evaluating only financial indicators and ignoring operating indicators from ISA 570 .A4.
+The FRC’s 2022-23 Annual Inspection Results identified insufficient consideration of non-financial going concern indicators as a recurring deficiency in Tier 2 files.

 • Performing the going concern evaluation only at completion rather than updating it throughout the engagement.
 ISA 570.11 requires the auditor to remain alert throughout the audit.
-An indicator that arises during receivables testing or inventory work should feed into the going concern evaluation immediately, not at sign-off.
+An indicator that arises during receivables testing (a major customer in financial difficulty) or inventory work (obsolete stock requiring write-down) should feed into the going concern evaluation immediately, not at sign-off.

 Get practical audit insights, weekly.